Inside the Johnny Depp vs. Amber Heard Defamation Trial: Verdict, Drama, and Consequences

 “I continue to pay that price,” she added.
 But she hopes that “when this case concludes, I can move on and so can Johnny.”

 Humiliating stories, graphic details, and just a whole lot of drama were being aired openly in court and onto livestreams and television broadcasts.
+It became quite the spectacle, with hordes of supporters camping outside and countless memes circulating online.

 Johnny Depp waving to fans as he arrives at the Fairfax County CourthouseJohnny Depp waving to fans as he arrives at the Fairfax County Courthouse in Fairfax, Virginia, on May 27, 2022 (Credit: Cliff Owen / CNP / Startraksphoto)

+There were heated debates, celebrity accounts, many hashtags, and jokes thrown at their expense.
 The trial involved two successful white A-list actors, and the world just watched them fall from grace.

-The jury found Heard guilty of three counts of defamation, awarding Depp with $10 million in compensatory damages and $5 million in punitive damages.
-She’ll only have to pay $10.35 million due to a Virginia law cap on punitive damages.
+On June 1, a verdict was finally reached.
+The jury found Heard guilty of three counts of defamation and awarded Depp $10 million in compensatory damages and $5 million in punitive damages.
+However, due to a Virginia law cap on punitive damages, she’ll only have to pay $10.35 million.

 This win comes two years after Depp lost a libel lawsuit against the British newspaper The Sun.
+Meanwhile, Heard was awarded $2 million in compensatory damages in her countersuit against Depp.

 Amber Heard leaving the Fairfax County Courthouse after hearing the verdictAmber Heard leaving the Fairfax County Courthouse after hearing the verdict in Fairfax, Virginia, on June 1, 2022 (Credit: Cliff Owen / CNP / Startraksphoto)

-Due to work commitments made prior to the trial, Depp awaited the verdict from the U.K. He did a string of performances with English musician Jeff Beck on May 29 in Sheffield, England.
+The “Pirates of the Caribbean” star was absent on the final day.
+Due to work commitments made before the trial, Depp awaited the verdict from the U.K. He did a string of performances with English musician Jeff Beck on May 29 in Sheffield, England.

+After the verdict, Depp released a statement through his spokesperson.
 He thanked the jury and stated: “Speaking the truth was something that I owed to my children and to all those who have remained steadfast in their support of me.
 I feel at peace knowing I have finally accomplished that.”

+As for Heard, she expressed disappointment in a statement she posted on Instagram.
 “I’m heartbroken that the mountain of evidence still was not enough to stand up to the disproportionate power, influence and sway of my ex-husband.”

 She added, “I’m even more disappointed with what this verdict means for other women.”